 Test contexts allow you to test your personalized web pages by viewing them with different user-context data in a preview CAE.
 You create a test context as a content of type CMUserProfile in CoreMedia Studio.
 Within the CAE, test contexts are created by an instance of TestContextSource.
 By convention, test contexts are located in the /System/personaliza tion/profiles folder of the CoreMedia repository.
-A content item with name 'DE-FAULT' in this folder will be used as the preselected test context for each newly created tab in CoreMedia Studio.
+A document with name 'DEFAULT' in this folder will be used as the preselected test context for each newly created tab in CoreMedia Studio.